cgtuebingen/Product-Quantization-Tree/README.md

 # Efficient Large-scale Approximate Nearest Neighbor Search on the GPU

-This repositoy contains the implementation of **Product Quantization Trees** (PQT) for large scale nearest neighbor search.
+This repository contains the implementation of **Product Quantization Trees** (PQT) for large scale nearest neighbor search.

     @inproceedings{PQT,
         author = "Patrick Wieschollek and Oliver Wang and Alexander Sorkine-Hornung and Hendrik P.A.
 Lensch",